DanidaJ/printer/README.md

 This guide will help you set up the Flask printer service on a Windows computer after downloading from GitHub.

+**Note**: You can extract the files to any folder location.
+Throughout this guide, we use `C:\printer\` as an example, but replace it with your actual folder path.

 ## Prerequisites

 - Windows 10 or later